Yadvinder Goma

-Yadvinder Goma (born 4 February 1986, Palampur, Himachal Pradesh, India) is a Member of Legislative Assembly from Jaisinghpur, Himachal Pradesh, India.
+Yadvinder Goma (born 4 February 1986, Palampur, Himachal Pradesh, India) is an Indian politician, Social worker and incumbent Member of Legislative Assembly from Jaisinghpur and cabinet minister in Government of Himachal Pradesh, India.
 In 2022, he won from Ravi Dhiman with a margin of 2,696 votes in Legislative Assembly elections.
 He has B.Tech. degree in mechanical engineering from Himachal Pradesh University and MBA degree.
 He got married in 2015.

-He was elected to Himachal Pradesh Vidhan Sabha from 2012 to 2017.